kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay-with-pod-resource-exposure/README.md

 A good summary is probably at least a paragraph in length.
 -->

-This proposal introduces a new option, `scale-delay-time`, in the CPU Manager static policy.
-The `scale-delay-time` option ensures the updated cpuset is not applied sooner than the specified delay after a container scale-down event.
+This proposal introduces a new pod-level field, `scaleDownGracePeriodSeconds`, which lets a pod declare a minimum delay before a new cpuset is applied to its containers after a scale-down event.
+Pods that do not set the field keep the current behavior, where the new cpuset is applied immediately.

 This proposal also extends the downward API volume to expose the CPUs assigned to containers.
 This extension is controlled by the new `DownwardAPIAssignedResources` feature gate.

-Together, these two features allow latency-sensitive applications to obtain the assigned cpuset in advance via the downward API.
-This enables workloads to prepare for CPU removal triggered by scale-down within the guaranteed delay window `scale-delay-time`.
+Together, these two features allow latency-sensitive applications to obtain the assigned cpuset in advance via the downward API and specify a preparation time window.
+This enables workloads to prepare for CPU removal triggered by scale-down within the pod-specified grace period.
 As a result, performance degradation caused by sudden CPU loss is avoided.

 ## Motivation